-Mr. Davis has facilitated an array of cross sector business opportunities in Indian Country ranging from acquisitions, casino gaming, hospitality, land development, green energy and pharmaceutical initiatives.
-His entrepreneurial spirit has resulted in several family owned and operated businesses including Davis Strategy Group, Native Style Clothing and Red Vinyl Records.
+Mr. Davis is Publisher of Native Business™ Magazine, CEO of Davis Strategy Group and has facilitated an array of cross sector business opportunities in Indian Country ranging from acquisitions, casino gaming, hospitality, land development, green energy and pharmaceutical initiatives.
+His entrepreneurial spirit has resulted in several other family owned and operated businesses including Native Style® Clothing and Red Vinyl Records.
 Mr. Davis is also a successful musician and feature film and television actor with eight award winning albums and starring roles in such major motion pictures as, The Indian in The Cupboard and television programs such as, House of Cards.

 Philanthropically, he has traveled hundreds of thousands of miles throughout the United States bringing hope and empowerment to over 450 American Indian communities.
-As the spokesperson of the “Reach The Rez Project”, he helped raise nearly $1.5 million to ensure the success of the effort.
 Mr. Davis continues to motivate and inspire, tribal, educational and corporate audiences as a highly sought after public speaker and has lectured at various colleges and universities including, Virginia Tech and Oregon State University.

-Mr. Davis is a recipient of the prestigious Sevenstar Award from the Cherokee Nation Historical Society, presented to a Cherokee who is accomplished in a chosen field, brought honor to the Cherokee people and serves as an inspiration to others.
-In 2015, Mr. Davis received the Department of Commerce Minority Business Development Agency National Director Special Recognition Award and was appointed as an Ambassador of the Department of Energy’s, Minorities in Energy initiative.
-Also in 2015, Mr. Davis was also recognized as one of the “Fifty Faces of Indian Country” by Indian Country Today Media Network.
-In May of 2016, Mr. Davis was appointed to the United States Small Business Administration’s Council on Underserved Communities.
+Mr. Davis is a recipient of the Sevenstar Award from the Cherokee Nation Historical Society.
+He has received the Department of Commerce Minority Business Development Agency National Director Special Recognition Award, was appointed an Ambassador of the Department of Energy’s, Minorities in Energy initiative and was also appointed to the United States Small Business Administration’s Council on Underserved Communities.
+Mr. Davis was recognized as one of the “Fifty Faces of Indian Country” by Indian Country Today Media Network.

-For over two decades, Mr. Davis has meshed his success as an entrepreneur, with his passion to better the future of Indian Country and serve as a source of inspiration for Native people across North America.
+For over two decades, Mr. Davis has meshed his success as an entrepreneur, with his passion to better the future of Indian Country and his array of accomplishments serve as a source of inspiration for Native people across North America.